LSI 9240-8i Support

 At some point [[FreeNAS]] 8 via [[FreeBSD]] 8.x (or even [[FreeBSD]] 9.x) will get 9240 support, but when that happens is anyone's guess as it's entirely dependent on the work going on against [[FreeBSD]].
 My advice would be to save yourself the trouble and get the 9211 or similar controller.

-#8 Updated by Matthew Wiesen almost 3 years ago
+#8 Updated by Matthew Wiesen over 3 years ago

 I recently just set up FreeNAS 9.3 with the LSI MegaRAID SAS 9240-8i card and have noticed that these drives are showing up under FreeNAS as mfisyspdX, which appears to cause some issues with SMART polling as it is seems to error expecting drives under /dev/hbaX.

-#10 Updated by Matthew Wiesen almost 3 years ago
+#10 Updated by Matthew Wiesen over 3 years ago

 Okay, I upgraded my firmware to the latest:

 Firmware Package: 20.13.1-0208 (4.12P1)

 After reconfiguring the drives, it doesn't seem like FreeNAS has direct access to these drives.
 For instance, I have a drive connected via SATA directly to the motherboard and FreeNAS can see its serial number, however, all drives found under the LSI card can not tell the serial number info.
 These drives are configured in JBOD mode.

 Is there some other peice of the LSI firmware/driver/software that is missing?